curiefense/curiefense.github.io/_posts/2020-12-30-api-security-part-1.md

 title: "API Security, Part 1"
 description: "API security is increasingly important on the web today.
 However, filtering API traffic is, in some ways, quite different than protecting a web application.
 Here's how Curiefense approaches these challenges."
 published: true
-excerpt: "API security is increasingly important on the web today.
+description:"API security is increasingly important on the web today.
 However, filtering API traffic is, in some ways, quite different than protecting a web application.
 Here's how Curiefense approaches these challenges."
 createdOn: "Wed Dec 30 2020 18:30:26 GMT+0000 (Coordinated Universal Time)"
 author: ""
 mainImage: "/images/blog-welcome.png"